BeauJoh/thesis/source/11-chapter-3-ode.md

 The original OpenDwarfs suite included a selection of data files, but no method to generate arbitrarily-sized inputs.

 The \texttt{nqueens} benchmark is a backtrack/branch-and-bound code which finds valid placements of queens on a chessboard of size n$\times$n, where each queen cannot be attacked by another.
-For this code, memory footprint scales very slowly with increasing number of queens, relative to the computational cost.
+For this code, memory footprint scales very slowly with the increasing number of queens, relative to the computational cost.
 Thus it is significantly compute-bound and only one problem size is tested.

 The Baum-Welch Algorithm Hidden Markov Model \texttt{hmm} benchmark represents the Graphical Models dwarf and did not require additional data sets, however validation of the correctness of results has not occurred apart from over the **tiny** problem size, as such, it is the only size examined in the evaluation.